QR to a website: Link your QR to this, then link it to that.

-Learn how to create a QR code for your website
+Learn how to create a QR code for your website with tracking and dynamic link features, plus forget to having to reprint your material.

 Table of Contents